guilleng/c-programming-a-modern-approach-solutions/chapter5/exercises/02/README.md

 ---

-We will focus on the second argument of each printf call, and outline evaluation in a step by step manner:
+While focusing on the second argument of the `printf` call, its evaluation may be outlined as follows:

 (a)
 ```